 09 of 10

 There are all kinds of special designs, preferences, and considerations to mention when discussing the subject of shade garden plants.

 - Not all shady areas are created equal: Shade cast by deciduous trees is different from that cast by a building: Whereas the latter is permanent, the former is seasonal.
 That is why you can easily grow spring ephemerals such as bloodroot (Sanguinaria canadensis) and spring bulbs such as snowdrops (Galanthus nivalis) under deciduous trees.
 By the time the trees fully leaf out in summer, these early bloomers will have already received all the sunlight they need.
-Although keep in mind, there are special considerations when planting under trees like competition for water.
+Also, keep in mind that there are special considerations when planting under trees, like competition for water.
 Big trees absorb an enormous amount of moisture.
 It can be difficult for a smaller plant to compete successfully with them for water.
 But some plants are tough enough even to grow under large evergreen trees.
 More generally, you will want to select plants that grow in dry shade when planting where low moisture levels will be an issue.